MbinOrg/mbin/docs/admin_guide.md

 #### Let's Encrypt (TLS)

 > **Note**
-> The certbot authors recommend installing through snap as some distros' versions from apt tend to fall out of date; see https://eff-certbot.readthedocs.io/en/latest/install.html for more.
+> The Certbot authors recommend installing through snap as some distros' versions from APT tend to fall out-of-date; see https://eff-certbot.readthedocs.io/en/latest/install.html#snap-recommended for more.

 Install Snapd: